 A federal court may also hold a limited evidentiary hearing to determine whether a procedural bar applies.
 This kind of pre-hearing “hearing” isn`t considered a true evidentiary hearing with all the formalities that come with that type of hearing.
 But the evidentiary hearing bar under sec 2254(e)(2) doesn`t apply to these hearings.
 Holloway v.
 Horn, 355 F.3d 707 (3d Cir.
 2004).

 If you can`t seem to qualify for an evidentiary hearing in federal court, you can still develop the record for habeas relief through discovery and expanding the record, since the AEDPA didn`t limit any of those procedures.
 See Section 2254 Rules 6 and 7.

 IN CONCLUSION, obtaining an evidentiary hearing in the federal habeas court is difficult for state prisoners.
 Congress and the courts have thrown some formidable barriers in the way, but they`re not impossible to get around.
 The key is to show why you were prevented from developing the record in state court, or to show why the AEDPA`s bar to a hearing doesn`t apply to your case.

-Dale Chappell has hundreds of published articles on federal habeas corpus and is the author of several post-conviction books dealing with habeas corpus topics.
-Follow his blog at www.zenlawguy.com or on Twitter: @zenlawguy
+Dale Chappell is the author of hundreds of published articles on the federal criminal justice system, and the Insider`s Guide series of federal post-conviction books.
+Follow his blog at www.zenlawguy.com and on Twitter at @zenlawguy.